angel-mora/microverse-resources/microverse-1st-article.md

 As time flows, you'll find yourself more into the way Git works or Bootstrap, or you might want to style it with some CSS.
 But for now there's a delivered product that iterates a very superficial yet crucial layer or level of knowledge inside your mind.
 So Mastery is less about knowing all concepts and codes by heart and more about being able to deliver a quality product for some given specifications with our current capabilities.
 There's something about that I learned through Microverse and I love it.

 You start by cloning websites and suddenly you find yourself catching up some of the most important concepts of Web Design, such as CSS Flexbox or Grid.
-For CSS, one of my favorites was (this one)[https://designshack.net/articles/css/5-steps-to-drastically-improve-your-css-knowledge-in-24-hours/].
+For CSS, one of my favorites was [this one](https://designshack.net/articles/css/5-steps-to-drastically-improve-your-css-knowledge-in-24-hours/).
 You don't have to be an expert to be successful.
 Just master things.

 Let's start the list now: